joutwater/Data-Structures/week05/README.md

     //access dynamo
     var dynamodb = new AWS.DynamoDB();

-    //matching each blog entry item with the para needed for input to dynamo DB
+    //gathering items from each blog post entry for input to dynamo DB
     //and then send each entry to dynamo DB every half second (through putItem, then setTimeout:500) .

     async.eachSeries(blogEntries, function(entry, callback) {